-An application under section 125 of the RMA is made to the Council to extend the period after which the consent lapses and the AC grants an extension.
+An application under section 125 of the RMA is made to the Council to extend the period after which the consent lapses and AC grants an extension.

 Section 223 Requirements

 The Consent Holder must submit to the Council for approval under section 223 of the RMA, a survey plan of the approved subdivision.
 The survey plan must show all easements and any amalgamation conditions, and be in accordance with the approved subdivision plan, and include the following: